berkeley-abc/abc/src/base/sn/readme.md

 This directory contains the Slang-independent Simple Netlist (SN) representation and algorithms.

-The external `sn_slang` executable parses and elaborates Verilog/SystemVerilog using Mike Popoloski's excellent [slang SystemVerilog compiler](https://github.com/MikePopoloski/slang) and writes a binary `.sn` design.
+The external `sn` executable parses and elaborates Verilog/SystemVerilog using Mike Popoloski's excellent [slang SystemVerilog compiler](https://github.com/MikePopoloski/slang) and writes a binary `.sn` design.
 ABC does not link slang or require its C++20 dependencies.